 The intern will be required during the internship to prepare and complete a special project benefiting Recreation Therapy.
 Staff will work with the student on identifying an appropriate project.

 Stipends are not offered for internships, and housing is not provided for interns.
 MUSC's Student Wellness Center does provide some assistance to students in locating apartments and/or roommates.

 There are several requirements for application for internship positions:

 1) A letter of application including a statement of internship goals

 3) Three references, at least 1 faculty member (provide phone numbers)

 4) An interview with RT staff: both site and phone interviews are acceptable

 Letters of application with required documents may be directed to:

 (via email with attachments) [preferred]

-We are accepting applications for spring 2015 internships.
-The deadline for applications is October 1, 2014.
+We will be accepting applications for summer 2015 internships.
+The deadline for applications is February 1, 2015.